Eli112358/Kerbal-Batch-Scripts/README.md

 The `KspDataCli` script requires java runtime environment.

 ## Note
-When you want to play without mods, just do `KspProfiles Vanilla`.
+When you want to play without mods, just do `KspProfiles activate Vanilla`.
 Always use an elevated command prompt for `KspProfiles.cmd`, otherwise it won't work.